AzmainBiswas/my-dotfiles/README.md

 # my-dotfiles
-I am using sway in debian 12 righr now.
+I am using sway in ArcoLinux righr now.

 ## Previews